-ChicExecs VP of Public Relations and Digital Marketing, Kristen Wessel, shares the six questions to ask potential PR agencies on Forbes blog.
-Here’s a highlight.
+ChicExecs Senior VP of PR and Digital Marketing, Kristen Wessel, shares six questions to ask potential PR agencies on Forbes blog.
+Below is an excerpt to enjoy.

 Make sure you ask a prospective PR agency these six questions before signing a contract.

 Every PR agency has a specialty.
 Some agencies are more talented at digital PR, while others specialize in crisis communications.
 Instead of opting for an agency that offers a little bit of everything, I recommend going with an agency that does exactly what you’re looking for.
 This way, you know you’re working with a team of experts who will actually get results.

 You probably have a tentative budget right now.
 While you might need to adjust your budget for the right agency, it’s important to understand how much you get for the money with each agency.

 Since you’ll work with your PR team on a daily basis, it’s important to connect with your potential team before you sign a contract.
 This ensures you know which people will be on your account, what their roles are and how to contact them.

 Based On What You Know About My Company, What Approach Would You Take?